History of dance: Early 20th century: from ballet to contemporary dance

 Since the Ballets Russes began revolutionizing ballet in the early 20th century, there have been continued attempts to break the mold of classical ballet.
 Currently the artistic scope of ballet technique (and its accompanying music, jumper, and multimedia) is more all-encompassing than ever.
 The boundaries that classify a work of classical ballet are constantly being stretched, muddied and blurred until perhaps all that remains today are traces of technique idioms such as turnout.

-It was during the explosion of new thinking and exploration in the early 20th century that dance artists began to appreciate the qualities of the individual, the necessities of ritual and religion, the primitive, the expressive and the emotional.
-In this atmosphere modern dance began an explosion of growth.
-There was suddenly a new freedom in what was considered acceptable, what was considered art, and what people wanted to create.
-Many other things were suddenly valued as much as, or beyond, the costumes and tricks of the ballet.

-Most of the early-20th-century modern choreographers and dancers saw ballet in the most negative light.
-Isadora Duncan thought it was ugly, nothing more than meaningless gymnastics.
-Martha Graham saw it as European and Imperialistic, having nothing to do with the modern American people.
-Merce Cunningham, while using some of the foundations of the ballet technique in his teaching, approached choreography and performance from an entirely different standpoint compared to the traditional balletic format.

 The 20th century was indeed a period of breaking away from everything that ballet stood for.
 It was a time of unprecedented creative growth, for dancers and choreographers.
 It was also a time of the broadening of the definition of dance.
 Ballets Russes was a turning point to the future of ballet in the West and in the world.
 Collaborating with that era geniuses, such as Coco Chanel, Pablo Picasso and others.
 Ballets Russes brought together great music, design and dance together in a one complete performance.